 View from bottom garden onto Chateau Mon Desir

 The 'open-air museum' is located on the grounds of the Maritim Hotel in a 35 hectare estate on our South west coast.
 It’s only a 10 minute drive from popular Grand Bay.
 Simply follow the coastal road down South.

 View of the estate

-The entrance to this historical site is free for visitors.
+The entrance fee is 500 rupees per adult and half for children.
 You must phone the Maritim Resort for permission to visit the ruins.
 Tell them you are a tourist.
 That’s because the site is sometimes used for fashion and film shoots when the producers pay a fee.